-The protocol for making a move is as in the online protocol, except the previous state is input by the punter alongside the move request and the updated state is output by the punter alongside the move.
-We write \forall for the binary disjoint union operator on JSON objects: move must be a JSON object that doesn't contain a "state" field and $move \ \forall \ \{"state" : state'\}$ is move with an extra "state" field whose value is state'.
+The protocol for making a move starts with a handshake before the gameplay timer is started.
+Then the previous state is input by the punter alongside the move request and the updated state is output by the punter alongside the move.
+We write \uplus for the binary disjoint union operator on JSON objects: move must be a JSON object that doesn't contain a "state" field and move \uplus {"state" : state'} is move with an extra "state" field whose value is state'.